 From the pullout nearest Catherdral Rock, ford the river.
 The left (SE) most section of the Bleachers is visible from the road, and offers three routes (Stir it Up, Edgy and Baby Face).
 The right (NW) section of cliff is hidden behind the tall pines, and requires a bit of an approach after the wetness.
 The river crossing can be treacherous for your feet if you have weak princess-skin like me.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Bleachers:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Bleachers:

 Featured Route For The Bleachers

 Edgy 5.11b 6c 23 VIII- 23 E3 5c NM